Get this factsheet on Omega 3 in Pregnancy for Brain Health & Preterm Birth to your inbox when you sign up.

 Our four expert speakers Professor Michael Crawford, Professor John Stein, Dr Joseph Hibbeln and Dr Alex Richardson discuss this timely topic, where you will learn about:

-The video recording of this FAB Research Live Webinar and Q&A event - together with downloadable handouts - will be available to view by Friday, 31st January.
+The full video recording of this FAB Research Live Webinar and Q&A event - together with downloadable handouts - is available FREE to FAB Associates (for other benefits of joining FAB as an Associate member - see HERE).

 Feedback about this webinar from attendees